worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 But, carting around `.class` trees manually gets tedious, so they created a specification for packaging them into more organized bundles, called [JAR files](https://docs.oracle.com/javase/8/docs/technotes/guides/jar/jarGuide.html).

-A JAR is basically a Zip archive (you can literally unpack them with `unzip`) containing a tree of class files along with a few bits of metadata.
+A JAR is basically a Zip archive (you can literally unpack them with `unzip`) containing a tree of class files along with some metadata.
 You can see how they work yourself by pulling one from a public package archive and unpacking it:

 ```
 $ wget https://repo1.maven.org/maven2/ch/hsr/geohash/1.3.0/geohash-1.3.0.jar